ivobeerens-nl/blog/content/blog/2020/07/nakivo-backup-and-replication-v10-released-with-support-for-vsphere-7/index.md

 tags:
   - "backup"
 author: Ivo Beerens
+url: /2020/07/30/nakivo-backup-and-replication-v10-released-with-support-for-vsphere-7/
 ---

+Nakivo Backup and Replication released last week version 10.
+I personally use Nakivo Backup and Replication in my lab environment because it can be installed on my NAS device.
+This saves me hardware resources of the backup VM (appliance or Windows/Linux) and the deployment is super fast.

 In version 10 of Nakivo Backup and Replication the following new improvements are added: